Population Health Sciences

 Credit 1 unit.

 This course introduces the basic principles and methods of epidemiology, with an emphasis on critical thinking, analytic skills, and application to clinical practice.
 Topics include outcome measures, methods of adjustment, surveillance, quantitative study designs, and sources of data.
 Designed for those with a clinical background, the course will provide tools for critically evaluating the literature and skills to practice evidence-based medicine.
 Course activities: lectures, Midterm and final exams, class participation, problem sets, and papers.
-Course note: M21 503 required prerequisite

 Credit 3 units.

-M19 PHS 502 Intermediate Epidemiology
+PHS 5011 Intermediate Clinical Epidemiology

 The second course in the Epidemiology series, this course builds upon the basic principles and methods of epidemiology and introduces additional tools and concepts that are critical to a comprehensive study design.
 Topics include risk and association, sampling strategies, interaction, confounding, adjustment, lifetables, applied causal inference, validity and reliability, social epidemiology, and approaches to data analysis.
 Upon exiting this course, students will be prepared to approach the study design portion of a protocol, as required by the final course in the Epidemiology series.
 Course activities: lectures, Midterm and final exams, class participation, problem sets, and papers.
-Course note: M19-501 required prerequisite

 Credit 3 units.